Borrelia burgdorferi: Stage 1

 Stage 1 is known as the Early Localized stage and occurs approximately 3 days - 1 month after inoculation.
 It affects the local area around the bite and is characterized by local swelling and / or a red "bull's-eye" rash (also known as erythema chronicum migrans) seen as an erythematous circle encircling a defined center that expands outward.
 It can get as large as 15 cm in diameter.
 Once the rash starts to subside the first symptoms can manifest as "flu-like" symptoms.
 At this stage, antibiotics are most efficacious to prevent further growth and symptoms of the disease before the major symptoms manifest.

 Stage 2

 Stage 2 is known as the Early Disseminated stage and occurs weeks - months after infection if left untreated.
 The bacteria spreads via the blood through the body to affect the organs.
 It often presents with general symptoms such as fever, chills, fatigue, and lymphadenopathy as well as the organ-specific symptoms.
-It can affect the heart causing myocarditis, as well as arrythmias such as atrioventricular blocks (which if significant enough may require the insertion of a pacemaker).
+It can affect the heart causing myocarditis, as well as arrhythmias such as atrioventricular blocks (which if significant enough may require the insertion of a pacemaker).
 It can affect the musculoskeletal system causing non-inflammatory transient arthritis and / or arthralgias.
 It can affect the nervous system manifesting as facial paralysis (Bell's palsy, classically bilateral), fatigue, and loss of memory.